pstch/django-crucrudile/docs/quickstart.rst

 The base route and router objects support setting an object as "index", which means that when it is added to a router, the router set it as its redirect target.

-In the previous example, if the home route was as index, requests to ``/`` would get redirected to ``/home``.
+In the previous example, if the home route was as index, requests to "/" would get redirected to "/home".

 To achieve this, a route is added in each router that has a rediect.
 This route is a view route that uses a Django generic redirection view that points to the redirect target.
 If the redirect target is itself a router, we use this router's redirect target, and so on, until we find a route.

 To mark a route or router as "index", set its ``index`` attribute to ``True``.
 You can also add it as index, using the ``index`` argument of the register method : that won't alter the ``index`` attribute, but will still add as index.

-Here is what the previous example would look like, with a redirection from ``/`` to "/home" and from "/help/" to "/help/help" :
+Here is what the previous example would look like, with a redirection from "/" to "/home" and from "/help/" to "/help/help" :

-.. automodule:: tests.doctests.examples.quickstart.intro_ex_redir
+.. automodule:: tests.doctests.examples.quickstart.redirections

 .. graphviz::

-   digraph intro_ex_redirs {
+   digraph redirs {
        size="6, 3"
        bgcolor="transparent"
        edge[fontsize=10]